OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-appserver-v10/src/main/assembly/sampleapp/readme.txt

    (through cookies, headers, or request attributes) for application customization.
 See the Policy Agent 3.0 for details about the fetching attributes for details on using this feature.
-If you change the agent's configuartion for the attribute fetching, the showHttpHeaders.jsp page of the sample application will show all the attributes being fetched.
+If you change the agent's configuration for the attribute fetching, the showHttpHeaders.jsp page of the sample application will show all the attributes being fetched.
 You can choose to try this later after you have already installed and deployed the agent and sample application in order to learn about this feature.